abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/install-demo.md

       storage: 16Gi
 ```

-Finally apply it to the cluster
+Apply the manifest to the cluster.

 ```
 NAMESPACE=abcdesktop